-According to Part A of the Annex to Commission Regulation (EU) No 838/201012, the current Inter-Transmission System Operator Compensation (ITC) mechanism is to compensate for the cost of hosting cross-border flows of electricity through an ITC fund, established by ENTSO-E, consisting of two components to cover the costs of making infrastructure available and the costs of incurred transmission losses, respectively.
-The Agency's main responsibilities envisaged by Regulation (EU) No 838/2010 are related to monitoring the ITC mechanism and the proposal for the annual cross-border infrastructure compensation sum.
+Part A of the Annex to Commission Regulation (EU) No 838/201012 provides that the current Inter-Transmission System Operator Compensation (ITC) mechanism shall compensate the cost of hosting cross-border flows of electricity through an ITC fund established by ENTSO-E consisting of two components aimed at covering the costs of making infrastructure available and the costs of incurred transmission losses, respectively.
+The Agency's main responsibilities envisaged by Regulation (EU) No 838/2010 are related to the monitoring of the ITC mechanism and to the proposal for the annual cross-border infrastructure compensation sum.

-In 2012, monitoring of the implementation of the ITC mechanism and management of the ITC fund focused on reviewing:
+During 2012 the monitoring of the implementation of the ITC mechanism and management of the ITC fund focused on reviewing:

-- the general compliance of the implementation of the ITC mechanism in 2011 with the Regulation; - the approach for adjusting the level of transits used in the ITC mechanism for the cross-border capacity which is allocated in a manner incompatible with Point 2 of the guidelines on congestion management in Annex I to Regulation (EC) No 714/2009; - the treatment of voluntary third-country ITC Parties; - the criteria for the valuation of losses at national level.
+- the general compliance of the implementation of the ITC mechanism in 2011 with the Regulation; - the approach for adjusting the level of transits used in the ITC mechanism for the cross-border capacity which is allocated in a manner incompatible with Point 2 of the guidelines on congestion management set out in Annex I to Regulation (EC) No